 The story of Islay’s largest distillery

 Caol Ila distillery was founded near Port Askaig on Islay in 1846, overlooking the sound which separates the island from its neighbour, Jura.
 The distilleries early years were beset with financial problems, but when blender Bulloch Lade acquired it in 1857, significant improvements to the site were implemented, including the addition of a dedicated pier which allowed small steam ships, known as ‘puffers’ to deliver supplies and transport whisky to the mainland.

-The Puffer ships proved a vital lifeline to Islay and many other hebridean islands.
-These were small, coal-fired cargo ships that ran from the clyde in Glasgow.
-At one point there were more than 20 builders, most of which were on the Forth and Clyde canal at Kirkintilloch and Maryhill.
-As well as providing a service to the islands, these little ships proved themselves invaluable in the First World War, servicing warships at Scapa Flow.
+The Puffers were small, coal-fired cargo ships which provided a crucial lifeline to Islay and other Scottish islands for many years.
+At one point, more than 20 builders were located on the Forth and Clyde canal between Kirkintilloch and Maryhill.
+Beyond servicing the islands, the Puffers also proved themselves invaluable during the First World War, servicing warships at Scapa Flow.

-The Puffer service to the islands continued right up until 1993, when the government removed subsidies, at which point the shipping companies could no longer compete with road transport and new ferry services.
-Today the Puffers are remembered fondly and immortalised in the short stories of Neil Munro featuring the adventures of Para Handy and his trusty Puffer, The Vital Spark.
+Today, the Puffers are remembered fondly by many and were immortalised in the short stories of Neil Munro, featuring the adventures of Para Handy and his trusty ship, The Vital Spark.